fsjorgeluis/fsjorgeluis/README.md

 ### Glad to see you here! &nbsp; ![visitors](https://visitor-badge.glitch.me/badge?page_id=fsjorgeluis.fsjorgeluis&style=flat-square&color=0088cc)

-I'm this person who likes to work under develpment banch.
+I'm this person who likes to work under development banch.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️ and working on a lot of personal projects 🤓.
+I'm currently into Web Development and working a lot on personal projects 🤓.

 Joined Github **5** years ago.